 The Board of Directors, through the Compensation Committee, has adopted a total compensation philosophy for Farmer Mac.
 Farmer Mac's total compensation philosophy is designed to maintain a compensation program that fosters a performanceoriented, results-based culture where compensation varies based on the business results achieved and is properly aligned with an acceptable risk profile, effective risk management, and stockholder returns.
-At the 2015 Annual Meeting of Stockholders to approve the compensation of Farmer Mac's named executive officers disclosed in Farmer Mac's 2015 Proxy Statement, approximately 99% of the votes cast by Farmer Mac's stockholders (excluding broker non-votes and abstentions) were voted in support of the compensation of the named executive officers.
-The Board considered the results of this advisory vote and, in light of these results, Farmer Mac's compensation policies and decisions, explained in detail in this CD&A, continue to be focused on emphasizing Farmer Mac's aforementioned total compensation philosophy.
-Specifically, the compensation program is designed to:
+At the 2016 Annual Meeting of Stockholders to approve the compensation of Farmer Mac's named executive officers disclosed in Farmer Mac's 2016 Proxy Statement, approximately 99% of the votes cast by Farmer Mac's stockholders (excluding broker non-votes and abstentions) were voted in support of the compensation of the named executive officers.
+The Board considered the results of this advisory vote and determined that Farmer Mac's compensation policies and decisions should continue to be focused on emphasizing the aforementioned total compensation philosophy.
+Specifically, Farmer Mac's compensation program is designed to: